 Every sensible human has a Zombie Survival Plan folded up and stored somewhere safe in their head.
-Perhaps you will go to the nearest supermarket, shutter the doors, pour all the fresh fruit into the freezer chests, and live off chips and bottled water.
+Perhaps you will go to the nearest supermarket, shutter the doors, pour all the fresh fruit into the freezer chests, live off crisps and bottled water.
 Maybe you have wild plans to somehow turret yourself up in the nearest TA base, sniper aimed firmly at the reinforced gates.
 Importantly, though, you think you're going to survive, don't you, you poor fool?
-This is the first mistake—thinking you are made of survivalist stuff.
+This is the first mistake: thinking you are made of survivalist stuff.

 No, you're getting bitten.
 Arguably, you'll be one of the first to go.
-I will, too and I have made my peace with that: Years of embracing life as a softboi millennial snowflake leaves me incapable of tapping into the necessary hunter-gatherer instincts I'd need to avoid a blood-thirsty corpse, but it does leave me with a mindset capable of planning for the worst.
+I will, too and I have made my peace with that: years of embracing life as a softboi millennial snowflake leaves me incapable of tapping into the necessary hunter-gatherer instincts I'd need to avoid an eating, but it does leave me with a mindset capable of planning for the worst.

 The virus lies dormant, awaiting activation in its first host’s body.
 But you, you are preparing.

-First box to check is figuring out our eating habits.
-No way around this one, sorry: We're going to want to get right into brains.
+First thing to crack on with is sorting out our eating habits.
+No way around this one, sorry: we're going to want to get bang into brains.

 Personally, as a soft-lad vegetarian who once suffered a terrible week after drunk-eating fried chicken, I imagine my body's going to have a hard time keeping up after pivoting my diet exclusively to raw human flesh.
 However, this change carries more risks than stomach cramps and moral guilt, according to nutritional therapist Becky Graham.

-"Eating human brain, especially raw, could lead to any number of 'prion diseases,' including 'Kuru' and 'CJD' [mad cow disease]," she tells me.
-"In fact, eating any part of the human body—brain or otherwise—isn’t great.
-Our immune system would recognize that we’re eating 'self.'
+"Eating human brain, especially raw, could lead to any number of 'prion diseases', including 'Kuru' and 'CJD' [mad cow disease]," she tells me.
+"In fact, eating any part of the human body – brain or otherwise – isn’t great.
+Our immune system would recognise that we’re eating 'self'.
 Consuming human tissue will be flagged as entirely wrong, and it’s likely to respond with an inflammatory reaction with any number of unknown repercussions."

 So our bodies won’t be best pleased by the change, but it’s worth it in the long run to push through the pain and ready our stomachs.
 Fortunately, Graham reckons there’s an easier way to prepare:

-It’s not perfect, but definitely give "pig brain + pasta" a google, pick up an extra packet of bacon next time you’re doing the big shop and try to get used to the taste.
+It’s not perfect, but definitely give "pig brain + pasta" a google, pick up an extra packet of bacon next time you’re doing the big shop and try to get used to the taste of offal.

-Being muscly seems like it should be beneficial for overpowering humans (to then bite them, to death, on the head and arms), but Professor Hugh Montgomery, Director of UCL's Institute for Human Health and Performance, thinks it’s best to sack off dreams of that Hemsworth frame in favor of low-intensity cardio.
+Being muscly seems like it should be beneficial for overpowering humans (to then bite them, to death, on the head and arms), but Professor Hugh Montgomery, Director of UCL's Institute for Human Health and Performance, reckons it’s best to sack off dreams of that Hemsworth frame in favour of low-intensity cardio.

 "I can't see the value in big muscles if all zombies continue to walk the way they do," he says.
-"They'd just stumble better, while looking more buff."
+"They'd just stumble better, whilst looking more buff."

-Also: Avoid building a "you" that needs lots of fuel to operate.
+Also: avoid building a "you" that needs lots of fuel to operate.
 As Montgomery points out, short of exercise and essential vitamins, those muscles are going to degenerate and abandon you.
-Keeping lean means you’ll need less sustenance, get in fewer fights, and lower the chance of getting chased off by some jerk with a shotgun when you try to crack into their skull.
+Keeping lean means you’ll need less sustenance, get in fewer fights and lower the chance of getting mugged off by some jerk with a shotgun when you try to crack into their skull.

-Grooming seems counterintuitive when you’re ending up looking like literal hell on earth, but a half-decent skin routine now (face wash, moisturizer, night cream) will buy you precious time before your rotting flesh starts to loosen itself from your aching bones.
+Preening seems counterintuitive when you’re ending up looking like literal hell on earth, but a half-decent skin routine now (face wash, moisturiser, night cream) will buy you precious time before your rotting flesh starts to loosen itself from your aching bones.
 Aesthetics aside, you’ll need to give your skin a strong starting point to help stave off nasty sores and infections that’ll slow you down.

 Lesley Reynolds, author and co-founder of Harley Street Skin, suggests factoring coconut oil in to your beauty regime pre-zombification.

-As a way of getting around town, Dr. Brian Hanley, Senior Lecturer in Sport and Exercise Biomechanics at Leeds Beckett University in England, goes in hard on the shuffling gait zombies are so famous for.
+As a way of getting about town, Dr Brian Hanley, Senior Lecturer in Sport and Exercise Biomechanics at Leeds Beckett University, goes in hard on the shuffling gait zombie lads are so famous for.

-"Zombie walks isn’t particularly efficient," he fumes.
+"Zombie gait isn’t particularly efficient," he fumes.
 "The arms don't balance the body well and it's jerky.
 Presumably the part of their brains that help us have smooth movements isn’t functioning properly."

 So, you need to make yourself better at it.
 You’re going to be shambling around endlessly, so it’ll pay to get your body used to it.

-"It would seem zombies have good muscle memory, as they tend to follow similar patterns to when they were 'normal,'" Hanley says.
-"From this point of view, preparing to be a successful zombie means practicing the things you'll do when you become one—walking slowly but relentlessly, holding the arms out in front of the body and groaning a lot."
+"It would seem zombies have good muscle memory, as they tend to follow similar patterns to when they were 'normal'," Hanley says.
+"From this point of view, preparing to be a successful zombie means practising the things you'll do when you become one – walking slowly but relentlessly, holding the arms out in front of the body and groaning a lot."

 Practice makes perfect.
-Watch the recordings on the news, study the sufferers, and do as they do.
-Prepare your body for the rigors ahead and, unencumbered by the albatross of survivor’s guilt, you’ll outmaneuver exhausted humans no problem.
+Watch the recordings on the news, study the sufferers and do as they do.
+Prepare your body for the rigours ahead and, unencumbered by the albatross of survivor’s guilt, you’ll outmanoeuvre exhausted humans no problem.

-At this point, you’ve started noticing the weird boys-with-bunkers stocking up on canned food—beans with impossible shelf-lives, tubes of "astronaut food," powdered milk, guns, that sort of thing.
+At this point you’ve started noticing the weird boys-with-bunkers stocking up on tinned food – beans with impossible shelf-lives, tubes of "astronaut food", UHT milk, guns, that sort of thing.